jonny-mozenda/mo-apiDataPull/README.md

 ```

 This final statement creates two lists: one for field names (columnslist) and one for value names (valueslist).
 It then iterates through each of the fields in the dataset.
 It identifies that there is a field name (the try-except statement) and then adds that field name to the columnslist and the value to the valueslist.
 It creates a new dataframe (df) if it's the very first iteration on the very first page.
 Otherwise, it creates df2 and appends it to the original df.

+## Data Frame to SQL table

+If you want to export this dataframe and add it to an existing database, check out my repository "Pandas Data Frame into a SQL Table".